 This program places an emphasis on tourism as the glue that holds the industry together, especially in course offerings and the term-long experiential learning program.
 The highlight of the degree is the Familiarization (FAM) Tour, a class project that includes planning a trip to a domestic or international destination.
 Students are required to research, budget, plan, promote and implement the tasks of a tour escort and tour guide.

 Upon completion of the program, graduates are expected to:

 - Apply the major concepts, skills and values of the tourism and hospitality industry.

-- Identify, analyze and apply critical thinking using industry trends to enhance the guest experience
+- Leverage critical thinking and knowledge of industry trends and conditions to enhance guest experience within the travel and hospitality industry.

 - Benefit from our convenient online format, designed to fit your schedule

 - Take advantage of four convenient start dates that allow you to begin when you are ready

 - Participate in experiential education, which gives you real-world exposure

 - Learn from faculty who are industry experts with years of professional experience

 - Prepare for a variety of management and leadership careers in the tourism and hospitality industry

 Due to this program’s more generalized curriculum, graduates may be employed in all industry segments, but the emphasis on travel-tourism provides specific career options in destination marketing organizations such as Convention or Visitors Bureaus (CVBs), tourism offices, resorts, tour operators, travel industry suppliers such as airlines, cruise lines or ground transportation, and various international operators.